-New restriction to come into force on the Devil’s Highway
+New restriction in force on the Devil’s Highway

-Motor vehicles will soon be restricted from using the section of Devil’s Highway leading to Crowthorne Woods.
+Restrictions came into force on the 18 November, which means that motor vehicles are now restricted from using the section of Devil’s Highway leading to Crowthorne Woods.

-The right of way, known as the Devil’s Highway and classified as Crowthorne Restricted Byway 12 will be open to authorised users.
+The right of way, known as the Devil’s Highway and classified as Crowthorne Restricted Byway 12 is also open to authorised users.
 This includes pedestrians, cyclists, horse riders and carriage-drivers.
-Essential access will also be available for carrying out forestry work, for emergency services and to home owners with private access rights to their property.
+Essential access is available for carrying out forestry work, for emergency services and to home owners with private access rights to their property.

-The restriction is due to come into force in the coming months.
-It is necessary to prevent damage to the surface of this right of way that is caused by motor vehicles along a route that is not classified or constructed for motorised traffic.
+The restriction is necessary to prevent damage to the surface of this right of way caused by motor vehicles along a route that is not constructed for motorised traffic.

-These changes will also help to protect the rare and valuable wildlife that can be found in Crowthorne Woods and Swinley Forest, which are part of the wider Thames Basin Heaths Special Protection Area.
+These changes will also help to protect the rare and valuable wildlife that can be found in Crowthorne Woods and Swinley Forest, which are part of the wider Thames Basin Heaths Special Protection Area (TBH SPA).